use-ink/ink/README.md

 * Substrate's [Framework for Runtime Aggregation of Modularized Entities (FRAME)](https://docs.substrate.io/v3/runtime/frame) contains a module  which implements an API for typical functions smart contracts need (storage,querying information about accounts, …).
 This module is called the `contracts` pallet,
-* The `contracts` pallet requires smart contracts to be uploaded to the blockchain as a Wasm blob.
+* The `contracts` pallet requires smart contracts to be uploaded to the blockchain as a binary blob.
-* ink! is a smart contract language which targets the API exposed by `contracts`.
+* ink! is a smart contract language which targets the API exposed by [`pallet-revive`](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame/revive/src).
-Hence ink! contracts are compiled to Wasm.
+Hence ink! contracts are compiled to [PolkaVM](https://github.com/paritytech/polkavm) bytecode.
 * When executing `cargo contract build` an additional file `<contract-name>.json` is created.
 It contains information about e.g. what methods the contract provides for others to call.